NathanDavisBarrett/learning-vue-cli/tutorials/lesson3.md

 }
 ```

+** Be sure to put this above the Vue instance that is defined in this file.**

 The `getTickets` method will return the current list of tickets.
 The `addTicket`
 method will add a new ticket, incrementing `currentID` as needed.